jappeace/jappeaceApplication/content/zurich-hack-2022-denotational-design-and-agda.md

 Applying this twice allows us to read the result of `(mult mul2x2)` which returns a `((Bool, Bool), (Bool, Bool))`. the name compose refers to composing a larger chip out of smaller ones.

-What does this test not cover?
+Finally at `3` we put in a multiplication table as expected result

-For one this only works for the inputs we put in, in this case those are bits, we've not tested for trits or pentits.
+Is this test complete?
-Furthermore this only covers a certain possible size of the chip.
+No this only works for binary values up to 9, we've not tested for trits or pentits or higher values.

-We've proven these chips behave like we expect for these values.
+However we've proven these chips behave like we expect for these values.
 If you're building a chip company where you only need multiplication up to 9 in base 2, this is good enough.
 As far unit tests go this is incredibly thorough because we're testing against